AlejandroMontalvo/Blog/articles/example.md

 # Markdown Example File

-By @alejandromontalvo
+Written by @alejandromontalvo

-This is an exampled Markdown file primarily created to test the various features present within Markdown to HTML converters, such as showdown.js.
-Regardless, this should work with just about any Markdown viewer/converter.
+This Markdown file serves as an illustrative example designed primarily for testing the functionality of Markdown to HTML converters, such as showdown.js.
+However, it is compatible with virtually any Markdown viewer or converter.

-Each section is denoted by the h1 heading found at the top of each section.
-Within each section is a code block showcasing the relevant Markdown code, and below that is what the code looks like in native Markdown.
+Each section is distinctly demarcated by an h1 heading.
+Within each section, you will find a code block demonstrating the pertinent inline Markdown code, followed by the corresponding representation in native Markdown.

 # Headers